The Ultimate Sales Email Customer Experience

 Even if you don’t follow a complete cheat-sheet to check on all the points mentioned above, ask yourself one question: “Would my customer love reading this?”
 Or, you can even test it out on an unsuspecting co-worker to see if they can easily parse the message.

-If they read the whole email to the end and clicks on the CTA, you have succeeded in giving her a wholesome customer experience!
+If they read the whole email to the end and click on the CTA, you have succeeded in giving them a wholesome customer experience!